-Just hours after our preview report, Walt Disney World opened its new Haunted Mansion interactive queue to guests for the first time.
-In a limited soft opening, guests could experience new crypts and tombs featuring new and fun variations on familiar Haunted Mansion characters.
+Just hours after our preview report, Walt Disney World opened its new Haunted Mansion interactive queue to Guests for the first time.
+Guests could experience new crypts and tombs featuring new and fun variations on familiar Haunted Mansion characters in a limited soft opening.

 On this very busy Monday at the Magic Kingdom, the first soft opening of the new Haunted Mansion queue area took place.
-Not everything was fully operational and one area was still sectioned off, but the majority of the new queue area was functioning and being happily enjoyed by hundreds of guests that poured through between roughly noon and 5 p.m.
+Not everything was fully operational, and one area was still sectioned off.
+Still, the majority of the new queue area was functioning and being happily enjoyed by hundreds of Guests that poured through between roughly noon and 5 p.m.

-Today, however, this was the area that was not available for guests to interact with.
-It was blocked by a row of small shrubs.
+Today, however, this was the area that was not available for Guests to interact with.
+A row of small shrubs blocked it.
 Guests could easily peer inside to take a look at these five new Haunted Mansion characters.
 They are:

 Aunt Florence – Never did a dishonorable deed.
 Yet found face down in canary seed.

 Uncle Jacob – Greed was the poison he had swallowed.
 He went.
 First, the others followed.
 His killer’s face he surely knew, now try to discover who killed who.

 The Twins, Wellington & Forsythia – Departed life while in their beds, with identical bumps on identical heads.

 Cousin Maude – Our sleeping beauty, who never awoke the night her dreams went up in smoke.